 As for the opposing facet?
 Feathers!
 Sequins!
 Retina-searing coloration, worn head-to-toe!
 And robes – jumbo-sized and couture-like in their creation and unapologetically rambunctious (even the flirty cocktail attire came with trains).

-Add to the mixture the return of the Nineteen Seventies-generation bourgeois lady (how else to explain the trend for tights?) in ownership of a signature appearance comprising a female-like skirt with more swish, a silk shirt, a sharp, tailored blazer and an assortment of silk scarves, top-cope with baggage and – in case you’re feeling fruity – a pair of aviator sunglasses, and it’s shaping up to be a splendidly wearable season of style.
+Add to the mixture the return of the Nineteen Seventies-generation bourgeois lady (how else to explain the trend for tights?) in ownership of a signature appearance comprising a female-like skirt with more sway, a silk shirt, a sharp, tailored blazer, and an assortment of silk scarves, top-cope with baggage and – in case you’re feeling fruity – a pair of aviator sunglasses, and it’s shaping up to be a splendidly wearable season of style.
 Which route will you take?
 Here’s Vogue’s edit of the biggest trends of autumn/winter 2019.